 The furry, four-legged creatures of the Park's forests can be more difficult to spot than birds, although they leave a range of tell-tale signs, such as chewed cones, stripped bark or foot prints.

-Some of the events at David Marshall Lodge, Queen Elizabeth Forest Park, include sessions where Rangers will show you how to detect wildlife by finding these signs and tracks.
+Some of the events at The Lodge Forest Visitor Centre, Queen Elizabeth Forest Park, include sessions where Rangers will show you how to detect wildlife by finding their signs and tracks.
 Others focus on particular species, such as the Bat Watch and Deer Rut days.
-For more information on these events call David Marshall Lodge tel: 01877 382258.
+For more information on these events visit http://scotland.forestry.gov.uk.

 If you go exploring independently, your best chance of mammal sightings will be around dawn or dusk.
 Many animals – such as otter, fox, badger and hedgehog – are largely nocturnal and lay low during the daytime.